The Bankrate promise

 Wealthfront requires a $500 account minimum and charges a 0.25 percent management fee.
 Wealthfront offers low expense ratios on its ETFs, no additional account fees and goal-based planning.

 Ellevest is a newer player, and while it specifically markets itself to women (because traditional planning may not meet their needs), it’s suitable for anyone looking for client-first advice.
-It offers subscriptions at $5 and $9 per month providing an array of services, rather than a fee based on your assets under management.
+It offers subscriptions at $12 per month providing an array of services, rather than a fee based on your assets under management.
 Company founder Sallie Krawcheck has been a force in the financial world trying to provide women services that meet their specific situation.

 Schwab Intelligent Portfolios